Sunday, October 21, 2007

 Co-coordinator of Civilian Activities in the Territories had the following to

-a) Israel - i.e. the Coordinator in the Territories is not aware and
+say:a) Israel - i.e. the Coordinator in the Territories is not aware and

-b) The claim that water supply has been cut has been checked with both the Palestinian Authority and with UNWRA.
+does not know of any suspension in the water supply to Dehaisha.b) The claim that water supply has been cut has been checked with both the Palestinian Authority and with UNWRA.
 Neither are cognisant of any problem.

 c) Dehaisha and the rest of Bethlehem is located in Area "A" in which the Palestinian